PsychoinformaticsLab/pliers/README.rst

 How to cite
 -----------

-If you use pliers in your work, please cite both the pliers GitHub repository (http://github.com/tyarkoni/pliers) and the following paper:
+If you use pliers in your work, please cite both the pliers and the following paper:

    McNamara, Q., De La Vega, A., & Yarkoni, T. (2017, August).
    `Developing a comprehensive framework for multimodal feature